Lizzardis/Rasp-Pi-Hosts/README.md

 However, remember that the APIstring from above needs to also match the *biggest* number you have in this section.

 ## Master Hosts File
-One of the biggest files on this repo is a merged host list which consists of nearly **3 Million domains** from all over which can be used as a central host file for Pi-Hole.
+One of the biggest files on this repo is a merged host list which consists of over **3 Million domains** from all over which can be used as a central host file for Pi-Hole.

 The single host file comes to over 120MB blocking a whole range of different domains ranging from simple adverts, all the way to phishing servers.